 If you’re reading this post most likely you’re kind of a person who is driven to hustle.
 If you have any kind of project, activity, blog or business that you dedicate a portion of your life to, then you may have the badge of a hustler.

-While most people look for easy methods to chill for time pass, we, on the other hand, learn, create or work on our passion project.
+While most people look for easy methods to chill, we, on the other hand, learn, create or work on our passion projects.
 The downside of being a hustler is that it’s easy to burn out and become a workaholic.
-Here are few ways you can avoid the trap.
+Here are 5 ways you can hustle and win without becoming a workaholic.